alphagov/pay-tech-docs/source/documentation/07-integration-details.md

 You will need to store the URL from the Location header/in the ``self`` section of ``links`` in the JSON body (the same URL is shown in both places).
 This URL contains the GOV.UK Pay ``payment_id`` which uniquely identifies the payment.
 An authenticated GET request to the URL will return information about the payment and its status.

->It is important that you do not expose the URL with the ``payment_id`` publically, for example as a URL parameter or in an insecure cookie.
+>It is important that you do not expose the URL with the ``payment_id`` publicly, for example as a URL parameter or in an insecure cookie.
 You should store it as a secure cookie or in a database.

 You will receive the ``next_url``  to which you should direct the user to complete their payment.
 During the GOV.UK Pay beta, it is only returned in response to the initial POST call to create a payment, not on sub.
 It will only work once.